Vitor-Roma/Django_Challenge_001/README.md

 ## First steps

-- Rename your '.env_sample' file to '.env' to connectc to database
+- Rename your '.env_sample' file to '.env' to connect to database
 - open your terminal and type:
 ```
-make all
 make run
 make build
 ```